alfons/PinyinStrictSort/readme.md

 Since no rules for numbers 0–9 were given, numbers sort before letters.
 All other characters sort behind, according to their Unicode value.

+This project was initially inspired by by John DeFrancis in ABC Chinese-English Dictionary, Page xiii, Reader’s Guide, I. Arrangement of Entries, but sorting by PinyinAbcSort is much stricter and more straightforward.

 Link to Wiki about the differences in word order between PinyinAbcSort and the ABC Chinese-English Dictionary: